-Here’s another case study from an international reader who wishes to remain anonymous.
+Here’s a case study from a faithful reader who wishes to remain anonymous.

 Presenting Complaint – Chest Pain